 - Wildland Fire

-TEXSAR deploys at the request of Federal Agencies, the Governor, State Agencies, local law enforcement, or relief organizations (e.g. Red Cross).
-When deployed, we operate strictly using the Incident Command System (ICS).
+TEXSAR deploys at the request of the Governor of Texas; state, local and federal agencies; local law enforcement; and relief organizations (e.g., American Red Cross).
+When deployed, the organization operates strictly using the Incident Command System (ICS).
 If deployed by local law enforcement we act as a function of that department and answer directly to them.
-Though we do not perform actual criminal law enforcement duties, we can act as needed in a support role for the department.
+However, we do not perform actual criminal law enforcement duties, we can act as needed in a support role for the department.

 Training and Readiness

 TEXSAR prides itself as being in a constant state of readiness.
-This means that we are not only geared up and ready to deploy at a moment’s notice, but we are also continually training and exercising all opportunities to further our education and ability to perform our duties.
-There is no charge for our services to the requesting Agency.
+This means TEXSAR member-volunteers are not only geared up and ready to deploy at a moment’s notice, but they are also continually training and exercising all opportunities to further our education and ability to perform our duties.
+There is no charge for TEXSAR’s services to requesting agencies.

-We also provide emergency preparedness training to many organizations and train Community Emergency Response Teams (CERT), which assist their communities during incidents respond to natural and other disasters.
+TEXSAR also provides emergency preparedness training to many organizations and train Community Emergency Response Teams (CERT), which assist their communities during incidents respond to natural and other disasters.

 - Disaster Relief (including Hurricanes Katrina, Rita, Ike, and Isaac)